 Here in California, the state prison system is in crisis.
 It's already under a U.S. Supreme Court order to reduce overcrowding and now the state is cutting a rehabilitation programs.
 The system does have one bright spot and it's in the once notoriously violent San Quentin Prison.
 San Quentin inmates are benefitting from dozens of programs run entirely by community volunteers.
 As NPR's Richard Gonzales reports, one of the most highly attended is the prison's college program.

 RICHARD GONZALES: Unidentified Man #1: You going to geometry?

 GONZALES: They line up patiently waiting to be checked in and then slowly file into classrooms that resemble any other.

-Ms. VICTORIA KAHN (Department of Comparative Literature, UC Berkeley): OK, let's turn to the last page of the script...
+VICTORIA KAHN: OK, let's turn to the last page of the script...

 GONZALES: By day, Victoria Kahn heads the Department of Comparative Literature at UC Berkeley.
 But one night a week she teaches English 101B: Critical Thinking, Reading and Writing here at San Quentin.

-Mr. CHRIS DERAGON (Inmate): They didn't offer any type of rehabilitative programs, they offered no educational programs short of your GED studies which were shoddy at best if you could even get in the class.
+CHRIS DERAGON: They didn't offer any type of rehabilitative programs, they offered no educational programs short of your GED studies which were shoddy at best if you could even get in the class.